euphoricsaint/best-findings/README.md

-# best-findings
+# Best Findings

-As the name suggests, a curated list of the best of the best stuff available on the internet.
+Welcome to Best Findings!
+This repository is a curated list of the best stuff available on the internet.

-master branch - the source code gh-pages branch - the complied code json used is stored in https://github.com/hubshashwat/json-api/

-TBD:
+## Features to be added

-1. Price filter
+### 1. Price Filter
+We have plans to implement a price filter feature, allowing users to filter findings based on price ranges.

-2. Deployment Workflow
+### 2. Deployment Workflow
+We are working on establishing a robust deployment workflow to ensure seamless updates and improvements to the platform.

-3. Dynamic Category Mapping
+### 3. Dynamic Category Mapping
+In the pipeline is the implementation of dynamic category mapping, enabling flexible categorization for every new category that gets added to the json.

+## Repository Structure

+- **Master Branch**: Contains the source code.
+- **gh-pages Branch**: Hosts the compiled code.
+- **JSON API**: The JSON data used is stored at [JSON API](https://github.com/hubshashwat/json-api/).

+## Contributing
+We welcome contributions from the community!
+Feel free to submit pull requests for new features, bug fixes, or enhancements.

+## License
+This project is licensed under the [MIT License](LICENSE).